 While Wisconsin has enacted several basic gun safety laws, the state still lacks a number of key policies that would go a long way toward reducing gun violence.

 The state processes background checks through state databases for handguns but doesn’t require background checks for private sales.
-In 2020, Wisconsin had the 15th-lowest gun death rate in the country and exported crime guns to other states at the 16th-highest rate.
-To save lives from gun violence, Wisconsin legislators could fund community violence programs and require background checks for all gun sales.
+In 2021, Wisconsin’s had the 15th lowest gun death rate among the states.
+Wisconsin also supplied crime guns to other states at the 17th lowest rate among the states.

 What Wisconsin Does Well